 If your certified vehicle has a portable toilet, you’re still welcome to remain a member of the club, access our parks and attend NZMCA events....
 READ MORE

-...and commence the process of training our testing officers to become vehicle inspectors later this year.
-In late February/March 2024 we will begin transitioning over to our new certification programme...READ MORE
+And commence the process of training our testing officers to become vehicle inspectors in 2024...READ MORE

 Self-contained Motor Vehicles Legislation Act 2023: CLICK HERE